shipcod3/ble-fuzzingv2/README.md

 ## BLE Exploits
 We provide scripts that enable a simple reproduction of found issues and anomalies.

-### (C1) Crash on consecutive connection request
+### (C1) Crash on consecutive connection requests

-[Garbelini et al.](https://github.com/Matheus-Garbelini/sweyntooth_bluetooth_low_energy_attacks) presented [CVE-2019-19193](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2019-19193) which leads to crashes due to invalid values in the connection request.
+[Garbelini et al.](https://github.com/Matheus-Garbelini/sweyntooth_bluetooth_low_energy_attacks) presented [CVE-2019-19193](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2019-19193,) which leads to crashes due to invalid values in the connection request.

 Execution of exploit: